Selectors and selector labels are used to switch the material to be played depending on the situation.

 The selector label can be specified from the set selector label of a program or action.

-If you do not set a selector label for the player, the track will be played according to the default selector label setting in the data.
+If you do not set a selector label for the player, it will be played according to the default selector label set in the data.

-The selector label used to determine the track to play when playing a cue is checked in the following order and used as the specified value.
+The selector label used to determine the track used when playing a cue is checked in the following order of priority and used as the specified value.

 ---|---|---|---|